 - Drugs changed and broken down by the liver, such as Mevacor, Nizoral, Sporanox, Allegra, and Halcion.

 - Recreational drugs.

-10. Is there research evidence that valerian helps with sleep problems?
+Research evidence that valerian helps with sleep problems

-During the last few decades, there have been a large number of research studies looking at the sedative effects of valerian.
+During the last few decades, there have been various research studies looking at the sedative effects of valerian.